About Judge Thompson

 Judge Thompson has also been a leader in the legal community, serving as both President of the Washington Defender Association and a Board member of the Washington Association of Criminal Defense Lawyers.

 When Governor Inslee sought to fill a vacant seat on the Snohomish County Superior Court bench in 2018, Judge Thompson was rated by seven independent Bar groups, earning top ratings from his peers.
-In 2019, the voters of Snohomish County cast their votes to retain Judge Thompson on the bench, and in 2020, he will stand for re-election along with all the other Superior Court judges in the state.
+In 2019, the voters of Snohomish County cast their votes to retain Judge Thompson on the bench, and in 2020, he was re-elected to a 4-year term.

 Judge Thompson lives in Edmonds with his long-time partner, Whitney Rivera, a respected Public Defender.